 “We’re looking for authenticity”: Outconsumer on how brands can connect with Twitch audiences

 “I wanted to find an audience who I could talk to about gaming.
-That’s what initially drew me to Twitch,” he said during a fireside chat with Sara Pastor, Sales Director of Spain Twitch, at Mobile World Congress, which took place in Barcelona, Spain, from 28 February through to 3 March.
+That’s what initially drew me to Twitch,” he said during a fireside chat with Sara Pastor, Sales Director of Spain Twitch, at Mobile World Congress, which took place in Barcelona, Spain, from February 28 through March 3.

 Since starting his Twitch channel five years ago, Massaguer, who goes by the username Outconsumer, has expanded his content beyond gameplay.
-Nowadays, his livestreams are about video games, sport, news and life.
+Nowadays, his livestreams are about videogames, sports, news, and life.

 “I thought Twitch was really neat because of the way creators could interact with viewers,” he said.
 In the session, Massaguer shared how he was able to build his audience on Twitch and how brands can do the same by collaborating with Twitch creators.

 Twitch creator Roc Massaguer and Sara Pastor, Sales Director of Spain Twitch, discuss ways brands can connect with audiences at Mobile World Congress in Barcelona, Spain.

 Massaguer isn’t new to creating content online.
 He’s been sharing digital content across online channels for more than 10 years and is considered one of the pioneers of the gaming world in Spain.1 But what drew Massaguer to Twitch was its passionate communities.
 On Twitch, Massaguer could connect with an engaged audience and build a community around shared interest.